 The PBS and BBC television networks aired documentaries about his work, four more books were published and became best sellers, and countries throughout the world translated these materials, sharing his message that violence is never the answer.
 Over the past several years, Monty has toured the United States and has raised over $1.6 million for horse-related charities, including 4-H and therapeutic riding organizations.

 Monty still demonstrates Join~Up® across the globe.
-His fourth book From My Hands to Yours” is a textbook format of his Join-Up® training principles.
+His fourth book from my hand to yours is a textbook format of his Join-Up® training principles.
 His learning center, the Monty Roberts International Learning Center, located at Flag Is Up Farms, trained more than 140 students last year using his non-violent methods.
 MRILC is run by the nonprofit organization, Join~Up® International, Inc. which has set out to ensure that Join-Up® principles will be available for generations to come.

 Monty never forgets the lessons he learns from the horses.
 In his fifth book, Monty recounts the stories of his best loved horses, chosen from the tens of thousands he has worked with throughout his lifetime.
 The Horses in My Life is a celebration of the horses he has learned the most from, as well as those that have impressed themselves most indelibly on his memory and in his heart.